Definitions

 Colony Bank will never send you an e-mail message requesting confidential information such as your account numbers, social security number, passwords or PIN numbers.

 If you receive an email requesting this information DO NOT reply OR click on any link in the email.
-Report the fraudulent e-mail to us by contacting your local branch, customer support at 1-800-873-6404, or e-mail security@colonybank.com.*
+Report the fraudulent e-mail to us by contacting your local banking center, customer support at 1-800-873-6404, or e-mail security@colonybank.com.*

 *Please do not include sensitive information (account numbers or personal data) within unsecure email.